 - 2.2.1.
 Huntingdonshire District Council operates an 'Executive Leader and Cabinet' model of decision-making.
 Under this model, the executive leader, appoints their own deputy executive leader and cabinet, which comprises seven other councillors. - 2.2.2.
-The food safety service is one of the services provided by specialist officers within the Community service area.
-The Environmental Health Service Manager is responsible for the day to day operation of Environmental Health Service and they report to the Community Service Manager who in turn reports to the Chief Operating Officer.
+The food safety service is one of the services provided by specialist officers within the Planning, Infrastructure and Public Protection service area.
+The Environmental Health Service Manager is responsible for the day to day operation of Environmental Health Service and they report to the Public Protection Manager who in turn reports to the Head of Planning, Infrastructure and Public Protection.
 The Environmental Health Service Manager is supported by a Lead Food Officer acting as the technical expert on food safety related matters. - 2.2.3.
-There are currently five officers (4.5 FTE) with a specific responsibility for the delivery of the food safety service of which approximately 85% of the officer's available time is dedicated to food safety making a resource of 3.6 FTE.
+On 1 April 2025 there were posts totalling 5 FTE with a specific responsibility for the delivery of the food safety service of which approximately 85% of the officer's available time is dedicated to food safety making a resource of 4.25 FTE.
 The remaining 15% of officer time is allocated to Health and Safety work.
-The current officers are a combination of Environmental Health Officers and Environmental Health Protection Officers.
-There is currently a 0.54 FTE vacancy within the team, however, the intended recruitment in 2023/24 was unsuccessful.
-This is linked to the national shortage of suitably qualified officers. - 2.2.4.
+The current officers are a combination of Environmental Health Officers and Environmental Health Protection Officers. - 2.2.4.
 Each officer has been allocated a specific geographical area which contains a diverse range of food businesses.
 The number and type of businesses is consistent with the officer's knowledge and experience.
 There is a "buddy" system in place to ensure that at least two officers have some knowledge of specialist or unusual businesses. - 2.2.5.
 The service uses several agencies and companies to support the delivery of official food controls.
 These are summarised in the table below.